Ethics Help and Training

 A list of Research Ethics Advisors is available here (login required).

-Other training in human research ethics for UniSA staff and students is delivered in Academic Units and Institutes by Research Ethics Advisors or the Manager: Research Ethics and Compliance.
+Training in human research ethics for UniSA staff and students is delivered in Academic Units and Institutes by Research Ethics Advisors or the Manager: Research Ethics and Compliance.
 Please look out for these opportunities in your local area.

 You are also encouraged to complete the Human Research Ethics supplementary training module (number 10), included as part of the Research Integrity online course on UniSA's learnonline platform.
-This supplementary module provides an introductuion to the area, and to the National Statement on Ethical Conduct in Human Research.
+This supplementary module provides an introduction to the area, and to the National Statement on Ethical Conduct in Human Research.

 Staff can access this course as follows: